 24. Stigma has a perverse effect of silencing.
 It creates taboos and results in issues not being addressed.
 Stigma renders some people and their needs invisible in society.
-For instance, denying the practice of "untouchability" and the resulting silence that surrounds it is part of the stigma.
+For instance, denying

 B. Pushing people to the margins of society

 C. Excluding people from facilities